 Another point was that he used to stutter badly.
 Again, a shock if you knew the eloquence with which he spoke later in life.
 But he fought to overcome that, and used positive, verbal reinforcement to help him build his self-confidence.

-I also got the chance to attend other courses he taught – including tajweed, which is so critical an element of the deen, yet often overlooked when we grow up and think that we already know how to read Quran (even though we may have learnt incorrect pronunciation – a legacy of generations before who just kept teaching the same way they were taught).
+I also got the chance to attend other courses he taught – including tajweed – proper pronunciation of Quran – which is so critical an element of the religion, yet often overlooked when we grow up and think that we already know how to read Quran (even though we may have learnt incorrect pronunciation – a legacy of generations before who just kept teaching the same way they were taught).

-Ramadans at this masjid were something really special.
-Aside from his nightly naseehahs, there would be weekend programmes, early morning tafseers, tahajjud programmes and more.
-I appreciated how the khattam of the Quran was always held off until the 29th night – unlike most other masjids, where they finish on the 27th and the attendance and intensity rapidly declines thereafter.
+Ramadaans at this mosque were something really special.
+Aside from his nightly advice, there would be weekend programmes, early morning tafseers, early morning tahajjud programmes, and more.
+I appreciated how the completion of the Quran was always held off until the 29th night – unlike most other mosques, where they finish on the 27th and the attendance and intensity rapidly declines thereafter.

-I would also look forward to Sunday nights, when – after Maghrib – he would give a short naseehah to the congregation gathered there.
+I would also look forward to Sunday nights, when – after Maghrib (sunset prayer) – he would give a short advice to the congregation gathered there.
 A look back at the week that had passed, and some words of advice for the week to come.

 It was during one of those talks that he told us of his impending marriage.
 He’d been divorced at a young age, and had lived alone – actually, near us.
 He was a neighbour, so we would see him often and saw the normal, non-official side of him.
-As Muslims, we often only see our ulama at the masjid, or at official religious events.
+As Muslims, we often only see our scholars and preachers at the mosque, or at official religious events.
 We rarely think of them as ordinary people – who go shopping, relax at home, and lead normal lives.
 So it was good to experience a different side of one such person.

 Anyway, so his wife – who also had kids from a previous marriage (he had kids of his own from his first marriage too) – was a student in one of his classes.
 She had proposed to him after a charity walk, and he accepted.